christinahedges/ames-hack.club/docs/index.md

 ## What should I do at the hack day?

-1. Try something **new**
+1. Try something new
-2. Try to work with **someone new**
+2. Work with someone new
-3. It's okay to fail, or for a project not to come together
+3. It’s okay to fail!
-4. Be bold.
-5. Be kind.
+4. Be bold and Be kind.
-6. Everyone has experience that we value, we want to hear from everyone.
+5. Listen!
+Everyone has experience that we value, we want to hear from everyone.
-7. Listen.

 ## What is the schedule?